 Launched in 2009 via a whitepaper by the mysterious Satoshi Nakamoto, Bitcoin was originally proposed as a virtual, decentralised currency that could safely enable peer-to-peer transactions without the need for a trusted third party.
 While its price has since gone up by magnitudes, bitcoin has not seen much functional use beyond as a currency.
 It has evolved to be something like the gold of crypto: a relatively stable store of value with limited supply.

 Bitcoin is created through mining, where miners contribute computing power to solve cryptographic problems in order to validate transactions made on the bitcoin network.
 In return, miners are rewarded with bitcoin.
 However, the more bitcoins are mined, the more computing power is required to mine it.
-Additionally, the rewards for mining are halved roughly every four years – a feature that was written into Bitcoin’s algorithm to counteract inflation.
+Additionally, the rewards for mining are halved roughly every four years in an event called the Bitcoin halving – a feature that was written into Bitcoin’s algorithm to counteract inflation.
 In this aspect, Bitcoin is more reliable than gold because we know for sure how much Bitcoin there is that is yet unmined (below-ground gold is only an estimate), and the scarcity of Bitcoin is also guaranteed.

 Ethereum is a blockchain that takes Bitcoin’s idea of an immutable, distributed ledger to allow people to build apps on it.
 If Bitcoin is analogous to gold, then Ethereum is the silver of cryptocurrencies: worth less per unit, but has many more functional applications.
 Created by Vitalik Buterin in 2014 as a platform to build decentralised applications upon, Ethereum features a more robust programming language that would give more power to developers.
 Since its founding, Ethereum has exploded in an endless number of applications: from gaming to Decentralised Finance (DeFi), to Non-Fungible tokens (NFTs).